superfly/docs/rails/getting-started/migrate-from-heroku.html.md

 The most important thing you'll want to be comfortable with using Fly's database offering is [backing up and restoring your database](/docs/rails/the-basics/backup-and-restoring-data/).

 As your application grows, you'll probably first [scale disk and RAM resources](/docs/reference/postgres/#scaling-vertically-adding-more-vm-resources), then [scale out with multiple replicas](/docs/reference/postgres/#scaling-horizontally-adding-more-replicas).
-Common maintaince tasks will include [upgrading Postgres](/docs/reference/postgres/#upgrading-the-postgres-app) as new versions are released with new features and security updates.
+Common maintenance tasks will include [upgrading Postgres](/docs/reference/postgres/#upgrading-the-postgres-app) as new versions are released with new features and security updates.

 [You Postgres, now what?](/docs/reference/postgres-whats-next/) is a more comprehensive guide for what's required when running your Postgres databases on Fly.